serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 Great!
 We have a full working example ready to go.

-Head on over to the [Serverless Components repo](https://github.com/serverless/components) on GitHub and check out our [example retail app](https://github.com/serverless/components/tree/master/examples/retail-app).
+Head on over to the [Serverless Components repo](https://github.com/serverless/components) on GitHub and check out our [templates](https://github.com/serverless/components/tree/master/templates).

-We’ve authored several infrastructure-level Components you can use to create higher-order outcomes [in our temporary registry](https://github.com/serverless/components/tree/master/registry).
+We’ve authored several infrastructure-level Components you can use to create higher-order outcomes [in our temporary registry](https://github.com/serverless/components/tree/master/registry.json).

 If you'd like a really comprehensive walkthrough, here's how to [set up a landing page using the Serverless Netlify and Lambda Components](https://serverless.com/blog/how-to-create-landing-page-with-serverless-components/).